Fay09020902/Ticket-Pass/README.md

 2. Details page that displays information for a ticket held by the current user.
 3. User should be able to delete a ticket.
 4. Checkout process where users can review their selected tickets and the total cost before proceeding to payment.
+5. Allow users to update their seat selection after purchasing.

 ## User Comments:
 1. Comments section on event details page where users can leave comments and feedback.